the-expanse/SideQuestWiki/BMBF.md

-## - Song and Mod installation
+## - Song and Mod installation in headset
 ----

-You can install songs and Mods with BMBF all in headset without plugging into a PC after initial installation again you only need to open BMBF in headset and click the Browser tab, Then you can install songs by searching them and clicking the `Download Zip` button NOT ONE CLICK INSTALL, Bookmarks are highly suggested to use though instead,install mod by clicking the globe icon on the top-right and selecting SideQuest, then locating whatever BMBF mod you want and clicking `install latest`
+You can install songs and Mods with BMBF all in headset without plugging into a PC after initial installation again you only need to open BMBF in headset and click the Browser tab, Then you can install songs by searching them and clicking the `Download Zip` button NOT ONE CLICK INSTALL.

-You can also manage BMBF on PC connecting your headset to your PC typing in your Quest IP (located top left of SideQuest) Followed by `:500000` and clicking enter, it will open a BMBF management page on any device.
+Bookmarks are highly suggested to use though instead To install MODS click the globe icon on the top-right and selecting SideQuest, then locating whatever BMBF mod you want and clicking `install latest`

 # Song Bookmark system
 ----